Xtrah/IT2810-P2/README.md

 #### React with TypeScript

-The project uses the latest versions of [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/) at the time of development.

 Typescript may be challenging to use, but has multiple [benefits](https://blog.bitsrc.io/5-strong-reasons-to-use-typescript-with-react-bc987da5d907), such has predictability of values.
 In many cases types and interfaces are [similar](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces).
 For our use interfaces satisfied our needs, so we consistently made use of them.
 We made a folder `types` to group interfaces and enums we reused.

 [Traditionally](https://www.twilio.com/blog/react-choose-functional-components) class components were used to handle state with option to define lifecycle methods, while functional components (FC) were used for presentation.
 This distinction does not stand with the arrival of hooks for state management and life cycle methods.
 In large we used FC, as it includes less boilerplate code, it avoids the confusing this-term and in sum can be more readable.